limestonenetworks/zabbix-slack-alertscript/README.md

 Given the above screenshot, the incoming web-hook URL would be:

 	https://hooks.slack.com/services/QW3R7Y/D34DC0D3/BCADFGabcDEF123

 Make sure that you specify your correct Slack.com incoming web-hook URL and feel free to edit the sender user name at the top of the script:

 	# Slack incoming web-hook URL and user name
 	url='https://hooks.slack.com/services/QW3R7Y/D34DC0D3/BCADFGabcDEF123'
 	username='Zabbix'

+The Slack webhook URL can also be set in a separate environment file alongside the slack.sh alertscript, in a file named `slack.env`.

+	# Slack incoming web-hook URL and user name
+	export SLACK_WEBHOOK_URL='https://hooks.slack.com/services/QW3R7Y/D34DC0D3/BCADFGabcDEF123'

+When the environment file is used to pass the slack webhook URL, you do not need to modify the URL in the alertscript itself.
+The env file will always take precedence.

 ### Within the Zabbix web interface